Travel to Scotland and Ireland

 It’s been more than a decade since I’ve been to either place, so I’m far from being an expert at these destinations, but I do remember my favorites.
 One of our writers, Juno Kim of RunawayJuno.com, has recently been to both places.

 In Scotland, Edinburgh is an obvious starting point.
-The city is teeming with Scottish culture and history.
+The city is teeming with Scottish culture and history (for example learn about historic established titles, the highlands or the many lords of Scotland).
 Juno enjoyed tasting at the Scotch Whisky Experience if that’s your sort of thing.
 Here were her first impressions of Scotland.

 Many travelers rightly make a road trip to the Scottish Highlands.
 I remember doing some hikes around Glen Coe, which was a gorgeous area.
 Here’s what Juno saw in Glen Coe and some more photos from the Highlands of Scotland.